 Lazy-loading translations

-By default, translations in the translations folder are bundled with app.js.
+By default, translations in /translations are bundled with app.js.
 For large apps, you may prefer to have translations in the dist folder and load them at runtime.

 1. Configure ember-intl